ferdium/ferdium-recipes/recipes/nextcloud-news/README.md

-# Ferdi recipe for Nextcloud News
+# Ferdium recipe for Nextcloud News

 Nextcloud News is a RSS news reading app for Nextcloud.

-To add Nextcloud News service to Ferdi, Nextcloud server address should be provided in the field "Custom server".
+To add Nextcloud News service to Ferdium, Nextcloud server address should be provided in the field "Custom server".

 ## Credits